takenet/messaginghub-client-csharp/docs/en/1-introduction.md

 It is available in some programming languages with the same semantics, like [C#](https://github.com/takenet/messaginghub-client-csharp) and [Javascript](https://github.com/takenet/messaginghub-client-js).

+## Install

+From the Package Manager Console, install it using:

+    Install-Package Takenet.MessagingHub.Client

+*Note*: this package targets framework 4.6.1, so change your project target framework accordingly.

 ## Configuration

 To work with the Messaging Hub you need perform the authentication process.